A Radical Rejection of Universal Jurisdiction

 Scholarly Commons Citation

 Abu-Odeh, Lama, "A Radical Rejection of Universal Jurisdiction" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1635.
+1635.